 Already mentioned in this article, Rensselaer Polytechnic Institute in New York refused to allow peaceful protest from students who were critical of the administrators commandeering the Rensselaer Union.
 The union has been operated by the students of the school for over a century.
 When students demonstrated peacefully, school administration brought charges against the “leaders” of the demonstration.
 Leaders were identified on the basis that they were interviewed by local television stations.
 RPI even accused one of the students of operating a business because he handed out a flyer.

-Although the upholding of Title IX along with the MeToo movement have emboldened victims of abuse, enabling thousands of innocent victims to speak out against their attackers, there has been a certain backlash against feminism and free speech.
+Although the upholding of Title IX along with the MeToo movement, has emboldened victims of abuse, enabling thousands of innocent victims to speak out against their attackers, there has been a certain backlash against feminism and free speech.

 After finding, in 2016, that Kipnis was not responsible for violating any Northwestern policies, Kipnis was the subject of another Title IX investigation for writing a book saying that there are too many Title IX investigations.
 Kipnis was found, again, not responsible for violating any Northwestern policies.